edwbaker/edwbaker.github.io/notes/undercliff.md

 {% include figure.html img="/imgs/undercliff/flw/overlooking-pinhay-2025.JPEG" alt="Overlooking Pinhay 2025." caption="View of Pinhay Bay from the Undercliff, 22/06/2025." %}

 ### White Chapel Rock

+Whit Chapel Rock, as the location of 1660s non-conformist worship, is to the west of the location used in the film.

 {% include figure.html img="/imgs/undercliff/flw/white-chapel-rock.JPG" alt="White Chapel Rock." caption="Scene from the French Lieutenant's Woman at White Chapel Rock." %}